DonnyvanEijk/DonnyvanEijk/README.md

-The developer Donny has been around coding since his young ages he always liked to build stuff and play games on the playstation 3 or wii butr was but was always curious HOW THEY WHERE BUILD
+The developer Donny has been around coding since his young ages he always liked to build stuff and play games on the playstation 3 or wii but was but was always curious HOW THEY WHERE BUILD

 ## My  Beginning